-9. At this point you join two tablespoons of coffee powder in the soap mixture and continue to shake with the hand blender.
+9. At this point, you join two tablespoons of coffee powder in the soap mixture and continue to shake with the hand blender.

-10. Now all that’s left is to pour the mixture into a mould and let it cool and solidify.
+10. Now all that’s left is to pour the mixture into a mold and let it cool and solidify.
 I leave the soap for more than a week without touching it.
 I noticed that the more you let it rest the more the soap will improve its cleaning property (personal opinion).

 This is the end result.

 This soap is only suitable for washing hands and strongly discourages it as a shampoo or for the body.
 Using caustic soda, the pH is high and very different from that of the scalp.
 The coffee has a slight scrub effect on our hands.
-I love it is like a micro massage 🙂
+I love it is like a micro-massage 🙂

 Caustic soda (sodium hydroxide) is a very DANGEROUS compound that needs to be handled carefully.
 It is a caustic substance that it irreversibly destroys or damages a material with which it comes into contact.
 It causes serious damage if in contact with eyes or skin.
-For this reason, protective laboratory glasses and gloves as well as long-sleeved shirts and trousers should be worn whenever caustic soda is used.
-I also recommend using a mask because, when soda is dissolved in water, corrosive fumes are emitted which become very harmful if inhaled.
+For this reason, protective laboratory glasses and gloves, as well as long-sleeved shirts and trousers, should be worn whenever caustic soda is used.
+I also recommend using a mask because, when soda is dissolved in water, corrosive fumes are emitted which becomes very harmful if inhaled.
 In addition, it is always better to work in a ventilated area, so I recommend opening the windows to be more cautious.